 For example, if you split your mortgage payments up and pay two payments per month rather than once a month, the servicer would place the first payment in a suspense account until the second payment is received.
 Once the suspense account has enough funds to make a full payment, the servicer would then remove the funds from suspense and apply them to the account.

 Your mortgage lender may use a suspense account for overpayments.
 For example, if you always round up when you write out your check to pay the mortgage payment, the servicer might apply those funds to a suspense account.

 If you dispute any of the amounts that your mortgage servicer claims that you owe, don't reduce your payment amount to remove the disputed amount.
 If you do this, the mortgage servicer might consider your payment a partial payment and place it in suspense until it receives the full payment.
 Your servicer might then charge you late fees and claim you have defaulted on the mortgage, which can lead to foreclosure.

 The Consumer Financial Protection Bureau (CFPB), which was established by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, issued mortgage servicing rules that went into effect as of January 10, 2014.
 Among other things, the rules generally require that mortgage servicers promptly credit a consumer’s account on the day a payment is received, subject to a few exceptions.

 The rules also state that, if a servicer receives a partial payment from the borrower, the payment may be held in a suspense account.
 When the amount in the suspense account is sufficient to cover a full payment, the servicer must credit the borrower’s account.
 (To learn more about federal mortgage servicing laws, read Federal Laws Protecting Homeowners: New and Existing Mortgages.)

 Sometimes a servicer places payments into a suspense account without proper justification.
-(Learn more about common errors that servicers make in Nolo’s article Abuses by the Mortgage Servicing Industry.)
+(To learn more about common errors that servicers make, see Abuses by the Mortgage Servicing Industry.)